Fitness Buddies: Exercising With Your Dog Slideshow

 People who like rollerblading may be afraid to bring their pup along.
 No one wants to be yanked off the sidewalk whenever Sparky spots a squirrel.
 But experts say rollerblading with your leashed dog can be safe with proper training.
 The goal is to have your dog run right next to you without pulling on the leash.
-You may be able to encourage this behavior by giving her treats whenever she runs without yanking you around.
+You may be able to encourage this behavior by giving them treats whenever they run without yanking you around.

 Like rollerblading, cycling safely with your dog requires special training.
 Teach your dog to run next to the bicycle without pulling.
-You may want to attach her leash to your bike with a Springer.
-This is a device that absorbs some of the force of your dog’s tugs, which could help you keep your balance if she pulls suddenly.
+You may want to attach their leash to your bike with a Springer.
+This is a device that absorbs some of the force of your dog’s tugs, which could help you keep your balance if they pull suddenly.
 Keep a close eye on your dog's condition.
-It's easy for her to overdo it if she's running while you're on wheels.
+It's easy for them to overdo it if they are running while you're on wheels.

 To offer a chance for off-leash play, find a local dog park.
-Off-leash running and playing lets your dog set his own pace, so he can burn energy, then rest when he's tired.
+Off-leash running and playing lets your dog set their own pace, so they can burn energy, then rest when they are tired.
 Other perks include the chance to socialize and the mental stimulation that comes with unfettered exploration.
 Dog owners also get a workout trying to keep up with their pets.
 It's a good idea to complete some obedience training before allowing your dog off-leash.

 When making your dog your exercise buddy, step one is a trip to the vet.
 Your vet can evaluate your dog for any heart, lung, or other health problems.
 It’s also important to check for signs of arthritis or musculoskeletal disease.
 A dog with inflamed joints or ligaments may require a low-impact exercise plan.